 Dates are stated in format dd.mm.yyyy

-Between 1981 and 1983 the squadron was retrofitted with 10 boats of Class 143 A. The squadron was stationed at Warnemünde in December 1995.
+Between 1981 and 1983 the squadron was retrofitted with 10 boats of Class 143 A. The squadron was stationed at Warnemünde from December 1995 until November 2016.

 On closing down the S-Boat-Flottilla

 on 29.06.2006 the squadron came under command of Einsatzflottille 1 (EF 1).
 As first two boats

 of this class "S74 Nerz" and "S77 Dachs" were